huntahgarcia/Automation_GoogleAPIs/README.md

 # Automation_GoogleAPIs

+A growing collection of Python utilities for automating tasks with Google APIs.

+This repository includes scripts that simplify authentication, API calls, and common tasks across Google services such as Gmail, Drive, Calendar, and more.

-# Google API Service Authenticator
+Google API Service Authenticator

 ## 1. Overview